 |Fourth month of|

-While original Medicare offers coverage of services from any Medicare approved provider, Advantage plans may only offer coverage from in-network providers.
+However, while original Medicare offers coverage of services from any Medicare-approved provider, Advantage plans may only offer coverage from in-network providers.

-The information below provides details on eligibility for Original Medicare and Medicare Advantage.
+The information below offers details on eligibility for original Medicare and Advantage plans.

 Regardless of a person’s age, if they have ESRD, they are eligible for original Medicare if they meet one of these requirements: